anotherAsad/AdvancedVLSIdesign/README.md

 This implementation breaks down the slow adder from above implementation to a log-pipelined adder.
 Every stage adds only two operands, and passes on the result to the next stage.
 This results in a total adder count of `FILTER_SIZE-1`.
 These pipelined stages help reduce the critical path.

 A useful tip is to limit the log-pipelining stages to such an extent that the adder critical path is broken down into a path that is _just_ shorter than the second worst critical path.
-Any further pipelining will not help in slack reduction, but still consume area/cell resources.
+Any further pipelining will not help in critical path propogation delay reduction, but still consume area/cell resources.

 Through experimentation, I found that 6 combinational adders at the final stage do not form the critical path.
 This is reflected in the verilog code.